-- (iv) After the time for submission of formal bids has expired on Contracts under \$1,000,000, the President/CEO may award the contract to the person or firm whose proposal or response the President/CEO determines to be in the best interests of the Authority, taking into account: (a) the person's or firm's qualifications, fitness, capacity and experience; (b) factors relating to the public interest; and (c) such other factors as the President/CEO reasonably deems appropriate and in the best interests of the Authority; (d) the President/CEO shall notify the Authority's Board of Directors (the "Board") at it's next meeting of any contracts awarded using the foregoing procedures. - (v) For Contracts equal or exceeding \$1,000,000, after the time for submission bids has expired, the Board may award the contract to the bidder whose bid the Board determines to be in the best interests of the Authority, taking into account: (a) the bidder's qualifications, fitness, capacity and experience; (b) factors relating to the public interest; (c) consideration of schedule and price where time has a financial impact and (d) such other factors as the Board reasonably deems appropriate and in the best interests of the Authority. - (e) Notwithstanding the requirements set forth above in Paragraph d, and subject to federal requirements, the Authority may follow a competitive RFP or RFQ process for design-build, construction manager at risk, multiple award task order form of contracts. - (2) If deemed appropriate and in the best interest of the Authority, the Authority may utilize private investment capital to study, plan, design, construct, develop, finance, maintain, rebuild, improve, repair, or operate, or any combination thereof, fee-producing infrastructure facilities in accordance with Government Code Section 5956-5956.10. - (3) Federally-Funded Contracts.
+- (vii) The Executive Director shall notify the Authority's Board of Directors (the "Board") at its next meeting of any contracts awarded using the foregoing informal procedures. - (d) When the contract amount for a Public Project is more than \$100,000, the Authority shall follow the formal bidding procedures set forth below: - (i) The Board shall adopt plans and specifications and working details for the Public Project. - (ii) The Authority may pre-qualify a select bidders' list of contractors for a single project if the Executive Director determines this to be in the best interests of the Authority. - (iii) Notice of the Public Project shall be published in a newspaper of general circulation, printed and distributed within the jurisdiction of the Authority at least 14 calendar days prior to opening of bids. - (iv) Notice inviting formal bids also shall be mailed to such construction trade journals as are determined by the Executive Director (which may include one or more of the trade journals specified for San Diego County by the California Uniform Cost Accounting Commission pursuant to Section 22036 of the California Public Contract Code), at least 30 calendar days prior to the bid opening date. - (v) After the time for submission of bids has expired, the Board may award the contract to the bidder whose bid the Board determines to be in the best interests of the Authority, taking into account: (a) the bidder's qualifications, fitness, capacity and experience; (b) factors relating to the public interest; (c) consideration of schedule and price where time has a financial impact (A+B bidding) and (d) such other factors as the Board reasonably deems appropriate and in the best interests of the Authority. - (e) Notwithstanding the requirements set forth above in this Paragraph 1, and subject to federal requirements, the Authority may follow a competitive RFP or RFQ process for design-build, construction manager at risk, multiple award task order form of contracts.
+After the time for submission of proposals or qualifications has expired, the Executive Director may award the contract to the person or firm whose proposal or response the Executive Director determines to be in the best interests of the Authority, taking into account: (i) the person's or firm's qualifications, fitness, capacity and experience; (ii) factors relating to the public interest; and (iii) such other factors as the Board reasonably deems appropriate and in the best interests of the Authority; provided, however, that the Board, instead of the Executive Director, shall award design-build, construction manager at risk, multiple award task order form of contracts when the contract amount or task/job order is more than \$100,000. - (2) If deemed appropriate and in the best interest of the Authority, the Authority may utilize private investment capital to study, plan, design, construct, develop, finance, maintain, rebuild, improve, repair, or operate, or any combination thereof, fee-producing infrastructure facilities in accordance with Government Code Section 5956-5956.10.

+(3) Federally-Funded Contracts.
 Notwithstanding any provision in this policy to the contrary, the Authority shall comply with all federal requirements applicable to federally-funded Public Projects, including, without limitation, any terms and conditions that the Federal Aviation Administration (the "FAA") requires as a condition to the Authority's receipt of federal funds in connection with the FAA's Airport Improvement Program.